Catherine’s Official Royal Engagement Debut

 From St Andrew’s, it was a mad dash to London for William and Catherine, where they joined Prince Harry at New Zealand House for the signing of the condolence book set up for the victims of the Christchurch earthquake.
 While both Princes signed only with their first given name, Ms Middleton signed as ‘Catherine Middleton’ next to her fiancé’s name – she will soon only sign ‘Catherine’.Filed under British Royals

-Tagged Hats, New Zealand, Patronage, Prince Harry, Scotland, The Duchess of Cambridge, The Duke of Cambridge, Wales.
+Tagged Hats, New Zealand, Patronage, Prince Harry of Wales, Scotland, The Duchess of Cambridge, The Duke of Cambridge, Wales.